mjksinc/ButtonGuide-Dev/README.md

 ![teXXmo welcome page](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image4.3.png)

 6. Next, click the *User JSON* tab.
 This is where you can write the JSON message the device will deliver when clicked.
 Enter the text ```{"click": "1"}``` and click *Save* when complete
-__Note:__ the key (in this case, "click") should match the Field Name you entered into IoT Central previously
+**:** the key (in this case, "click") should match the Field Name you entered into IoT Central previously

 ![teXXmo welcome page](https://github.com/mjksinc/ButtonGuide-Dev/blob/master/images/Image4.4.png)